DesiresAreGrey/Website/docs/4transurvey2025/index.md

 ### Age

 I had noticed a while ago that generally, trans men I notice commenting/posting are generally much younger than the trans women ive noticed.
 It's kinda depressing as a 24yo how most men are younger.
-Something I noticed with this graph is that the heights of trans men are a more concentrated.
+Something I noticed with this graph is that the heights of trans men are a bit less spread out compared to trans women.

-<p style="font-size: 12px; color: #888">You can switch between the population pyramid and the overall view with the 2 tabs underneath the chart!</p>
+<p style="font-size: 12px; color: #888">You can switch between the population pyramid, box plot, and the overall view with the 3 tabs underneath the chart!</p>

 <div class="chart-set">